Compare the Best Investing Apps

 We earn commission for referring new customers.
 We give equal prominence to investing apps that don't pay to be featured.
 Commission doesn't impact scoring or the order of providers.
 Risk warning: all trading carries a risk of loss.
 Fees were correct at the time of publishing, however these can change.
 See our disclaimer.

-Top stockbroker pick
+Top stockbroker pick for 2021

 Trading212 is the home-grown UK investing app which was the first to offer zero commission stock trading service in the UK and Europe, unlocking the stock market for millions of people.
 Trading 212 is a London based fintech company that democratises the financial markets with free, smart and easy to use apps, enabling anyone to trade equities, Forex, commodities and more.
 The Trading212 mobile app has been downloaded more than 14m times, making it one of the most popular trading apps in the world.